chee-zaram/chee-zaram/README.md

 ***
 #### Brief
 <p align="center">
   An insatiable drive facilitates my journey towards a dynamic destination—becoming a Backend Developer—but more importantly, a well-rounded Software Engineer.
-I have made stops at the fundamental and general concepts of the latter to understand what's under the hood, and now currently at a mandatory layover.
+I have made stops at the fundamental and general concepts of the latter to understand what's under the hood, and currently at a mandatory layover.
   </p>

 #### Favorite Tools